 Some Texans oppose the pipeline.
 One of them is farmer Julia Trigg Crawford.
 After Crawford declined to sign an agreement with the company, they used eminent domain to gain access to her land.
 She responded by filing a temporary restraining order.

-Since then, Crawford’s restraining order has gone through a rollercoaster of ups and downs.
-Here’s the timeline: Her first restraining order was dissolved by the courts in Feb 2012, and shortly after TransCanada announced it intended to go ahead and start construction on the southern leg of the pipeline from Cushing, Oklahoma to refineries on the Gulf Coast of Texas.
+Since then, Crawford’s restraining order has gone through a roller coaster of ups and downs.
+Here’s the timeline: Her first restraining order was dissolved by the courts in Feb.
+2012.
+Shortly after that, TransCanada announced it would start construction on the southern leg of the pipeline from Cushing, Oklahoma to refineries on the Gulf Coast of Texas.
 Then in March 2012, an appeals court reinstated the restraining order after an appeal by Crawford, preventing construction from taking place.
 But it was later dissolved yet again for a final time.

-Crawford was in Austin in mid April 2013 to testify before the State House Business and Industry Committee.
-That’s where a bill by longtime State Rep. Rene Oliveira, D-Brownsville, HB 3547, is currently being considered.
-It would significantly change how pipeline companies get eminent domain in Texas, with implications for both landowners and the oil and gas industry.
+Crawford was in Austin in April 2013 to testify before the State House Business and Industry Committee.
+Crawford’s testimony supported HB 3547, a bill by longtime state representative Rene Oliveira (D-Brownsville).
+The bill would have significantly changed how pipeline companies get eminent domain in Texas, with implications for both landowners and the oil and gas industry.
 Despite support by the Committee though, HB 3547 never made it to a floor vote.

 Why Was the Pipeline Delayed?

-In the run-up to the Department of State’s decision on the pipeline, environmentalists and private homeowners in Nebraska joined forces to oppose Keystone’s route through their state.
+In the run-up to the State Department’s decision on the pipeline, environmentalists and private homeowners in Nebraska joined forces to oppose Keystone’s route through their state.
 They argued that the intended route would run through the Sandhills area of Nebraska.
-This part of the state lies on top of the Ogallala Aquifer, where the majority of the water resources serving the Mid-West are located.
+The Sandhills lie on top of the Ogallala Aquifer, where much of the Mid-West gets its water.

-The Sandhills are home to a giant freshwater aquifer that is used for water supply.
-The ground is so thin in some parts of the area that groundwater on occasion rises to the surface.
-Water there is used primarily for irrigation, but some 2 million people also use it for drinking water.
+The ground is so thin in some parts of this area that groundwater occasionally rises to the surface.
+This water there is used primarily for irrigation, but some 2 million people also use it for drinking water.

-In October 2011, the Obama Administration attempted to delay a decision on granting the pipeline a permit until 2013 at the earliest.
+In October 2011, the Obama Administration attempted to delay a decision on granting the pipeline a permit until at least 2013.
 In its statement, the White House said the reason for the delay was environmental concerns.

 There has been criticism from some members of Congress regarding the State Department’s handling of the initial environmental impact inquiry.
 An environmental group obtained emails sent between TransCanada lobbyists and State Department officials, purporting to show an over-eagerness on the government’s part to grant TransCanada a permit.
 Others have alleged that TransCanada was allowed to choose which company would evaluate the pipeline’s proposed environmental impact.